shanelnumber5/341-web-design/_docs/topic-07/01-blocks/page-02.md

 ## Naming Practices for ids
 In HTML, the following style guide and naming conventions should be used for ids:

-- _HTML Value Quotation Marks_ - You should surround your id value using double quotation marks (as opposed to single).
+- _HTML Value Quotation Marks_ - You should surround your id value using quotation marks (as opposed to single apostrophes).
 - _ID Naming_ - Use meaningful id names that reflect the purpose of the element in question, like "contact" rather than "paragraph4".
 - _Acceptable Characters_ - Technically, in HTML5, id names must contain at least one character and no spaces.
 Which leaves all [UTF-8](https://www.w3schools.com/charsets/ref_html_utf8.asp) characters as options. (i.e. `a-z`, `A-Z`, `0-9`, "`_`", "`-`", "`:;,?!@#$%^&*+`", etc.).